-About a year ago, I was invited by my mentor to accompany him and his team to China.
+About four years ago, I was invited by my mentor to accompany him and his team to China.
 The concept of the label was just coming together, and this was an incredible opportunity to get in on the ground floor, learn about the garment manufacturing industry and how I would want my production practices to take shape.

 One memory stands out in my mind.
 I was touring a small, certified factory in the outskirts of Dalian.
 They were making leather jackets, and I was wide-eyed and eager to see every step of the process.
 I texted a video clip to a friend, and his response was not what I was expecting.
 He was surprised to see the employees sitting at sewing machines, actually sewing.
 He thought that the garment manufacturing process these days was all automated, like so many other industries, and factory employees were responsible for surveying the machines that were making the clothes.

 At first, I couldn't believe it, but then I thought about it a bit more.
 In a world where most things are made by machines, it's easy to think that our clothes were made by machines too.
 And then I wondered, if he thought this, how many other people have made that same assumption?